 Turkish also charges just 45,000 miles for one-way business class flights from the U.S. to Europe on Star Alliance carriers like United, Swiss, and (of course) Turkish itself.
 That’s tough to beat.

-Most importantly, we always suggest starting with Chase cards because of the dreaded Chase 5/24 rule.
+That falls short of Citi’s bonus here, and it’s a disappointment stacked next to the amazing 100,000-point bonus the Preferred Card had offered for many months this year.
+But we always suggest starting with Chase cards because of the dreaded Chase 5/24 rule.
 Once you’ve opened five or more credit cards in the last 24-month period (from any bank, not just Chase), you’re no longer eligible to open a Chase credit card.
 Citi has its own restrictions, but nothing like that.

 Click Here to learn more about the Citi Premier Card.